On the Security of Key Extraction from Measuring Physical Quantities: Introduction

-In this work we address this fundamental problem of bridging the gap between experimental analysis and theoretical security arguments, by providing a novel formal security methodology that enables us to argue experimentally about the security of such protocols.
-In a nutshell, we put forth a general framework that (1) enable us to mathematically argue the security of key extraction from measuring physical quantities, (2) the security analysis can be tied to a specific real-world setting through falsifiable assumptions that are verifiable through experiments.
+In this work we take a first step towards addressing this fundamental problem by providing a novel formal security methodology that enables us to argue experimentally about the security of such protocols.
+In a nutshell, we put forth a general framework that (i) enable us to mathematically estimate the conditional entropy in the key extracted from physical measurements; (ii) the security arguments can be tied to a specific real-world setting through falsifiable (but not oversimplified) assumptions.